jgrantier/ShinyRetirement/README.md

 # ShinyRetirement
-Shiny Retirement was a project for the Coursera Data Products course
+Shiny Retirement was designed as a simple example of a Shiny R App for the Coursera Data Products course

 The Shiny Retirement App can be accessed here: https://jgrantier.shinyapps.io/shiny_retirement/